webbertsai/developer-ubuntu/README.markdown

 Scripts
 -------

-    sudo ./scripts/ror-installer.sh # It can easily build your enviorment
+    ./scripts/ror-installer.sh # It can easily build your enviorment

 Update and upgrade the system